Chi Sau (also spelt Chi Sao) is a major tool in developing killer Wing Chun abilities. The two above demonstrate ‘blindfolded’ Chi Sao.

 So visually, the arms are rotating in a Wing Chun chess match where each opponent is trying to gain a better position.

-the untrained eye this looks like the fighters are trying to stick
+To the untrained eye, this looks like the fighters are trying to stick their arms together.

 The Rewards of Chi Sau…